Persona 5: The Phantom X: Release

 The game was revealed for Android and iOS on March 16, 2023.
 Perfect World operates the game in China.
 The first small-scale closed beta test, titled 'Infiltration Test', was held shortly after the announcement from March 29 to March 31, 2023.
 While Perfect World did not announce the PC version at the time, the beta was available for Windows, in addition to Android.
 The second, 'Awakening Test', ran from August 18 to August 31, 2023.
 The final closed beta test, 'Heart Stealing Test', was held from January 16 to January 30, 2024.

 An open beta test began on April 12, 2024, in mainland China, and official launch on April 18, 2024, in Taiwan, Hong Kong, Macau, and South Korea.

 As part of their Tokyo Game Show presentation in September 2024, Atlus announced that they will release Persona 5: The Phantom X in Japan, stating it will be available on Android, iOS, Steam and Google Play Games.
 A closed beta test was held from November 29 to December 5, 2024.
 The game was launched in Japan and other territories on June 26, 2025, with preload made available a day before the release.
 In Southeast Asia, the game was released on July 3, 2025.

 Reception

+At launch, Persona 5: The Phantom X received positive reviews.
 Several critics positively noted that elements of Persona 5: The Phantom X, including its battle mechanics, graphics, and story, closely resembled those of the original Persona 5.
 Sarah Thwaites of IGN wrote that Persona 5: The Phantom X felt "like an uncanny reflection of Persona 5".

 The game's writing was met with mixed reception.
 Thwaites and Vice writer Brent Koepp praised the main cast of characters.
 However, the first antagonist, Kiuchi (nicknamed the Subway Slammer) was mocked by players through memes.
 Connor Makar of Eurogamer noted that while Kiuchi was based on real cases of men ramming into others in Japan, Kiuchi stating "the whole Subway is mine for the Slammin'" made it difficult to take him seriously.
 Persona 5: The Phantom X's Director Yusuke Nitta also criticized Kiuchi and said that the writer behind Kiuchi was no longer on the development team.